-Research into the effect of music on dogs consists of the following studies:
+Recent research into the effect of music on dogs (cats, monkeys) includes the following studies:

-Notes on the inter-relationship of the two research studies:
+Notes on the inter-relationship of research studies #1 (Wells) and #2 (Wagner):

 Dr. Deborah Wells, Belfast, Ireland In 2002, Belfast-based psychologist and animal behaviorist Deborah Wells undertook a research program to determine the influence of five types of auditory stimulation: human conversation, classical music, heavy metal music, pop music, and a silent control (no music at all).